Back to top

 The human body runs on complex internal processes, with cells and organs functioning in incredible ways to make us who we are.
 But, what happens when our health is compromised?
 This dynamic biomedical sciences degree is perfect for those with a fascination of how we work and how we treat human diseases.

-At Brunel, we understand that your interest in Biomedical Sciences at this stage may be very broad and perhaps you are not ready to specialise.
+At Brunel, we understand that your interest in biomedical sciences at this stage may be very broad and perhaps you're not ready to specialise.
 For this reason, we have made our Biomedical Sciences BSc flexible.
 As you continue through your degree, you can pick your own options and tailor your course to fit your interests.
-You can even switch over to a specialist pathway in the second year so there is no need to feel pressurised to commit to a specialist area yet.
+You can even switch over to a specialist pathway in the second year so there's no need to feel pressurised to commit to a specialist area yet.

-The Royal Society of Biology has awarded its accreditation to Brunel’s BSc Biomedical Sciences programmes.
-This means you can be confident that Brunel’s Biomedical Sciences BSc will prepare you for the working world – and your prospective employers will know this too.
-You will receive a one year’s membership as an Associate Member once you graduate, integrating you into the sector with access to key contacts and up-to-date knowledge.
+The Royal Society of Biology has awarded its accreditation to all of Brunel’s biomedical sciences undergraduate programmes.
+This means you can be confident that our Biomedical Sciences BSc will prepare you for the working world – and your prospective employers will know this too.
+You'll receive a one year’s membership as an Associate Member once you graduate, integrating you into the sector with access to key contacts and up-to-date knowledge.

 In your final year you’ll have the opportunity to contribute to our research programmes in cellular and biochemical pathways, the regulation of gene expression, DNA repair and immunological responses to microbial infection.
 This will give you first-hand experience of real-world laboratory research and prepare you for your future career.